Surf Therapy with Roots To Thrive Therapy

 We are excited to announce our newest offering, Surf Therapy.

-We will be working 1:1 with clients in 50 minute sessions at Folly Beach, in Charleston, South Carolina.
+We will be working 1:1 or in groups with clients in 50 minute sessions at Folly Beach, in Charleston, South Carolina.
 Sessions will begin this May and go through September.

 We are happy to offer this service to children, teens, and adults.